honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 ## Induced demand for devs

-In another scenario, which I believe is more likely, there could be [induced demand](https://en.wikipedia.org/wiki/Induced_demand).
-For example, if an additional lane is added to a congested highway, it may initially seem like it would reduce congestion.
+In another scenario, which I believe is more likely, there will be [induced demand](https://en.wikipedia.org/wiki/Induced_demand).

+What is induced demand?
+If an additional lane is added to a congested highway, it may initially seem like it would reduce congestion.
 However, as the paradox of induced demand describes, making commuting by car easier, more accessible, and more comfortable can actually lead to more people using cars and utilizing the new lane.
 Similarly, if cycling paths in a city are [unsafe or scarce](https://mestemnakole.cz/en/prague-cycle-route-system/), they won't be widely used.
 As soon as you make them easy to use, you suddenly [generate hundreds of cyclists](https://www.theguardian.com/lifeandstyle/2021/mar/12/europe-cycling-post-covid-recovery-plans) who didn't exist previously.

 Anyone can make music, and that is awesome.
-You can flip a few buckets and play on them like the legendary [John Bonham](https://en.wikipedia.org/wiki/John_Bonham).
-Open source tools like [LMMS](https://lmms.io/) provide a similar experience to [FL Studio](https://www.image-line.com/fl-studio/), making digital music production accessible to the masses.
+Anyone can sing, [flip a few plastic buckets](https://www.youtube.com/results?search_query=bucket+drummer), or install [LMMS](https://lmms.io/).
 YouTube is filled of lessons and tutorials, making it easier than ever to learn to play musical instruments.
 Anyone can employ their creativity and make their own music.
-Did professional musicians disappear?
+Does it mean there are no professional musicians?
 No.
-Does it augment everyones' abilities and make us all more ambitious?
+Do LMMS and YouTube augment everyones' abilities and make us all more ambitious?
 Yes!

 Imagine what it took to be a photographer in the 19th century.